alvsanand/introduction_to_apache_pulsar/README.md

 ### Python Producer

-In order to generate data, we will launch a python producer that generates random data and send it to a Pulsar topic.
+In order to generate data, we will launch a python producer that generates random transactions and send it to a Pulsar topic.

 - Locally: